 The gondolas up to Heavenly are conveniently located in the middle of town in South Lake Tahoe.
 That means you can walk depending on where your lodging is.
 There’s also a parking lot and street parking if you’re driving there.
 Heavenly has 97 lifts, and the craziest part is you can choose to ski in either California or Nevada.
 I’ve never been to a mountain that was split among the states!

 Heavenly is the 5th largest ski resort in the country, which means there’s plenty of room to spread out for your Tahoe winter activities.
-However, you should be aware that it can get crowded since it’s centrally located to town.
+However, you should be aware that it can get crowded since it’s centrally located in town.
 If you’re a fan of tree skiing, this is the place to do it.
 While they don’t get as much snow as other Lake Tahoe ski areas, the quality tends to be better and is one of the best things to do in South Lake Tahoe in winter.

-Northstar is on the north side of Lake Tahoe and known for being the least windy Lake Tahoe ski area.
+Northstar is on the north side of Lake Tahoe and is known for being the least windy Lake Tahoe ski area.
 While it’s a bit of a drive if you’re staying in South Lake Tahoe, it’s worth it if you hate skiing in the wind.
 However, it is the lowest elevation of the ski areas, meaning you might encounter slushy snow or ice on warmer days.

 This ski area is a great place to visit in the winter in Lake Tahoe due to the base village.
-You can choose from plenty of restaurants and bars, which is great for groups or families.
+You can choose from plenty of restaurants and bars, which are great for groups or families.
 There’s even an ice skating rink for those who don’t feel like snowboarding or skiing.

 2. Walk Over the Nevada-California Stateline

 There are a handful of casinos such as the Hard Rock and Harrah’s on the Nevada side.
-Ski in California during the day, head back to your hotel to get freshened up, and then head out for a night on the town in Nevada during winter in Tahoe.
+Ski in California during the day, head back to your hotel to get freshened up and then head out for a night on the town in Nevada during winter in Tahoe.

 3. Try Out Other Snow Sports

 Head to Hope Valley to try out some other winter sports that aren’t snowboarding or skiing during Tahoe in winter.
-This is about half an hour south of town and the perfect area for snow sports with its wide open space.
+This is about half an hour south of town and the perfect area for snow sports with its wide-open space.

 I went there to snowshoe for the first time during a Tahoe winter, which was a blast (and harder than you think when it’s just dumped two feet of snow!).
-I was vastly outnumbered by snowmobilers though, which I’d love to try next time.
+I was vastly outnumbered by snowmobilers, though, which I’d love to try next time.
 Both of these activities are popular things to do in Lake Tahoe in winter.

-While some of the best Lake Tahoe hikes are done in the summer, there are still a few you can do at lower elevation in the winter.
+While some of the best Lake Tahoe hikes are done in the summer, there are still a few you can do at lower elevations in the winter.
 You’ll love all the Tahoe winter activities if you’re an active person.